drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/big_data.md

 - **Location Details**: Street Name, House Number, and Intersecting Street.
 - **Fine Information**: Violation Description, Fine Amount, Penalty Amount, and Payment Status.

 We picked this dataset because it is big enough (~2.1 GB) to actually stress-test our tools.
-It also has mixed column types — strings, integers, dates — and a lot of repeated values in some columns, which makes strategies like data type optimisation very useful here.
+It also has mixed column types including strings, integers, dates and a lot of repeated values in some columns, which makes strategies like data type optimisation very useful here.

 ### 📊 Data Column Description (Selected Columns Used)